telerik/maui-docs/controls/datagrid/grouping.md

 ## Grouping UI

-The Grouping UI  is enabled by design and it allows user to group the data by column value.
-The Grouping UI exposes the following property:
+Grouping UI is enabled by design and it allows user to group the data by column value.
+Grouping UI exposes the following property:

 * **UserGroupMode**: Defines whether the Grouping UI is enabled/disabled.
 The available options are *Auto/Enabled/Disabled*.
 The default value of the UserGroupMode is *Auto*.

 The following property is used to enable/disable the grouping of a specific column:

-* **CanUserGroup** (bool): Defines a value indicationg whether the user can filter the column by ysing the Grouping UI.
+* **CanUserGroup** (bool): Defines a value indication whether the user can filter the column by using the Grouping UI.

->important A sample Grouping example can be found in the DataGrid/Grouping folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).

 ## Expand and Collapse Groups